NarrativeScience-old/pynocular/README.md

 ## Development

-To develop pynocular, install dependencies and enable the pre-commit hook.
+To develop Pynocular, install dependencies and enable the pre-commit hook.

 The example below is using Python 3.9 but you can replace this with any supported version of Python.